lencx/z/README.md

   * [terminal theme](./terminal/lencx.terminal)
   * [iTerm2 theme](./terminal/Profiles.json)

+* [«win» Windows Terminal](https://github.com/microsoft/terminal): The new Windows Terminal and the original Windows console host, all in the same place!
 * [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): Oh My Zsh will not make you a 10x developer...but you may feel like one.
   * [antigen](https://github.com/zsh-users/antigen): The plugin manager for zsh.
   * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions): Fish-like autosuggestions for zsh.